AI-Matrix

 x501301502401200,1,32,243,1024,3125,7776,16807

-You can create this same table by multiplying values together and subtracting the set till you have zero left.
+You can create this table by multiplying values and subtracting the set until you have zero left.

-The last per iteration value you get is the number of sides the dimensional shape has.
+The last per-added amount you get is the number of sides the dimensional shape has.

-x ends with 1 as it is a straight line.
+x ends with 1 as it is a straight line with one surface.

-x2 ends with 2 as it is a square.
+x2 ends with 2 as it is a square with two sides/surfaces.

-x3 ends with 6 as it is a cube with six sides.
+x3 ends with 6 as it is a cube with six sides/surfaces.

 x4 ends with 24 as it has 24 sides in the fourth-dimension.